 The main challenges businesses face when expanding

-Let’s not get too romantic about the international expansion.
-Besides all the good that going global can bring to your business, there’s also a fly in the ointment you should be aware of.
+Let's not get too romantic about international expansion.
+Besides all the good that going global can bring your business, there's also a fly in the ointment you should be aware of.

-First of all, regardless of your current team greatness, it’s hard to expand without hiring additional personnel in the new markets, and international recruiting is quite tricky.
-Even if you won’t need to hire new people abroad (which is unlikely), you’ll probably have to relocate some of your current employees.
-It is not an easy task, too.
-Be aware that not everyone in your team may want to migrate to the new location.
-For those who would, you’ll have to provide favourable conditions, take care of the documents and procedures, and cover all the expenses.
+First, regardless of your team's greatness, expanding without hiring additional personnel in the new markets is hard, and international recruiting is tricky.
+Even if you don't need to hire new people abroad (which is unlikely), you'll have to relocate some of your current employees.
+It is a challenging task, too.
+Not everyone in your team may want to migrate to the new location.
+For those who would, you'll have to provide favourable conditions, take care of the documents and procedures, and cover all the expenses.

-Secondly, the new jurisdiction may charge larger taxes than the ones you pay in your original market.
-Get prepared by analysing which taxes, fees, and tariffs would expansion to a particular country incur.
+Secondly, the new jurisdiction may charge larger taxes than you pay in your original market.
+Prepare by analysing which taxes, fees, and tariffs expansion to a particular country incurs.
 Additionally, legal conditions for your industry may be stricter in the new region, or you may have to comply with some specific local regulations.
 Moreover, the payroll process can differ, and many businesses consider it challenging.

 It's great to have a local expert consultant who has experience in successfully bringing companies to their market.
 Still, finding and hiring such an expert is a formidable challenge itself.

 And last but not least, accepting payments from foreign customers and managing international payments would require a study.
-Lack of expertise in the topic can damage your expansion, and all your other efforts risk falling flat.
-For 39% of businesses, the complexity of international payments is what holding them back.
+A lack of expertise in the topic can damage your expansion, and all your other efforts risk falling flat.
+For 39% of businesses, the complexity of international payments is what's holding them back.